 Chair of Governors Update

-Despite everything, I hope you will agree with me that the College has really risen to the challenges that the pandemic has presented to us and shown throughout, as always, a real commitment to students and families in our community.
-I hope that you all have a good summer and continue to stay well over the coming weeks.
+In the meantime, I hope you will agree with me that the College has really risen to the challenges that the pandemic has presented to us and shown throughout, as always, a real commitment to students and families in our community.
+I hope that you all continue to stay safe and well over the coming weeks.

 Chair of Governors